New Collaboration for Caribbean Island Iguana Conservation

 Conservation, at its heart, is about people, and the Central African Program is fortunate to have some of the most dedicated people striving to conserve some of the most spectacular and biodiverse forest remaining anywhere in Africa.

 The Conservation Education Division at the Institute offers summer workshops for teachers.
 Interested high school and middle school life science teachers from around the nation are encouraged to download the application packet and apply.
-This year, 2013, we are offering up to three high school workshops and two middle school workshops.

 Once a year, over a brief 2-day period coinciding the female’s estrus, males and females unite.
 About 135 days later, a cub is born.